nicolodiamante/chatty/README.md

 Release Highlights:

-- URL Summary Feature: To access this feature, copy the URL of the article you are interested in and then type or said the command "Summarise" in any of the supported languages.
+- URL Summary Feature: To access this feature, copy the URL of the article you are interested in and then type or said the command ‘Summarise’ in any of the supported languages.

   Upon utilising this command, you will receive a concise paragraph consisting of approximately 100 words.
 Following that, a bullet-point list will highlight the most crucial information, concluding with a one-sentence summary.
 With this significant improvement, the summarisation feature allows for the quick and efficient extraction of essential content from any article.

-- New Language Support: SiriGPT now supports English (India) and हिन्दी, enhancing its universality.
+- New Language Support: SiriGPT now supports English (India) and हिन्दी (Hindi), enhancing its universality.
 Many thanks for his help to [Karthik Jeyakumar][imkarthi7] in implementing these languages.

 - Automatic Speech Recognition (ASR) with Whisper: SiriGPT integrates Whisper technology for ASR, rapidly converting audio into text with high precision.
 This feature allows voice command-based content creation and easy transcription of notes.
 Whisper allows users to compose content via voice commands, and also provides quick transcriptions of notes and thoughts within Chatty.
 Users can say "Write Down" in the supported languages for simple transcriptions.